-Majority stockholder and assumed key C-level executive positions (chairman, CEO, and CFO), the US$1.5 billion turnaround of Fortune 300 Sunbeam-Oster Company.
+Majority stockholder and assumed key C-level executive positions (chairman, CEO, and President), the US$1.5 billion turnaround of Fortune 300 Sunbeam-Oster Company.

 Sunbeam-Oster was a diversified consumer and professional products holding company with 26 business units, suffering from a loss of passion for innovation and performance, with once leading market shares and brand recognition in multiple channels of distribution.
 Sunbeam-Oster had number one or leading market shares in product categories throughout the world, with proprietary product strength in North America and Latin America, and niche product leadership in select markets in Europe and Japan; and dedicated supply chain partners in Asia, especially China.
-Approximately 10,000 employees.
+Employees remained stable at approximately 10,000 throughout the transformation.

 Japonica’s superstructure team constructed operating segments financial statement information that did not exist and deconstructed almost impenetrably confusing financial information to discover operations, product lines, and customer accounts that were highly profitable though thought money losing for decades, as well as operations, product lines, and client accounts thought to be highly profitable that were in fact generating large losses.